“You can’t be what you can’t see.”

 20. Curatoric – celebrating artists of African descent

 People: Elen Awalom.
 Elen is a full-stack engineer, a Kapor Capital Women 2.0 scholarship recipient, and Diversitech’s African & African Diaspora Manager.

 Curatoric was inspired by my desire to amplify the works of often marginalized African descended artists, with amazing skills and great potential, but limited access to Western, African, Asian and Latin American consumer markets and accompanying opportunities – as well as the desire to amplify the works of established African descended artists – I recognized the possibilities of utilizing technology to bridge these gaps.

-Action: Curatoric is a web and mobile platform for high-end and middle market visual art by people of African diaspora.
+Action: Curatoric is a web and mobile platform for high-end and middle-market visual art by people of the African diaspora.
 Amongst many of its features, the site will also offer an opportunity to educate the general public about the process of collecting African art.
 Curatoric is still in stealth mode, but Elen has written extensively about its story on Model View Culture.

 21. Dattch – Pinterest-inspired dating app for lesbians

 People: Robyn Exton, who has also done a Reddit AMA on Dattch.